-WordPress opens a lot of doors, one of which enters the diverse world of eCommerce.
-Maybe you’ve been considering starting a WooCommerce store of your own, but you’re not sure where to start.
-Have you considered making your eCommerce store a dropshipping business?
+WordPress opens a lot of doors, one of which enters the diverse world of ecommerce.
+Maybe you’ve been considering setting up your WooCommerce store, but you’re not sure where to start.
+Have you considered making your ecommerce store a dropshipping business?

-Dropshipping makes eCommerce extremely accessible, and with Liquid Web’s Managed WooCommerce Hosting, you can get a dropshipping business up and running in no time.
+Dropshipping makes ecommerce extremely accessible and more affordable, as ecommerce store owners only need to find a reliable fulfillment partner.
+With fully managed WooCommerce hosting from Nexcess, you can get a dropshipping business up and running in no time.
 But before you start taking orders, you need to find a niche.
 In other words, what kinds of products will you be selling from your store?

 This is an important question because not all products are dropshipping products.
 In fact, some of the best dropshipping products are ones you may not expect.